The Power of Belief – The Placebo Effect Explained

-Therefore if we think of the mind as the governing energy field of the physical body, we can start to understand how a belief, presented through mind can alter the physical body.
+Therefore if we think of the mind as the governing energy field of the physical body, we can start to understand how a belief, presented through the mind can alter the physical body.

 In short, the mind ultimately has the power to heal all, although I am not for an instant suggesting that self-healing in this manner is that easy.
 It takes Chi masters years and years of practise to free the full potential of the mind.

-Often it takes life changing circumstance/situations for people to realise their true mental potential.
+Often it takes life-changing circumstance/situations for people to realise their true mental potential.
 A paradigm shift then occurs, sparked by a particular event.
 The outcome; a new way of thinking, releasing all fears, facilitating unbound thought and awakening of mental power.

 Take home message